-Canada’s Nordion Inc., a Sotera Health company, and Romania’s Nuclearelectrica (SNN) have signed an agreement to evaluate the potential commercial production of Cobalt-60 at the Cernavodă Nuclear Power Plant (CNPP; pictured above) in southeastern Romania.
+Canada’s Nordion Inc., a Sotera Health company, and Romania’s Nuclearelectrica (SNN) have signed an agreement to evaluate the potential commercial production of Cobalt-60 at the Cernavodă Nuclear Power Plant (CNPP) in southeastern Romania.

 The companies have signed a non-binding memorandum of understanding in support of the project and will begin working towards establishing a new supply of this critical isotope for the global market, combining the companies’ respective world-class expertise and experience in reactor operations and Cobalt-60 production.